 Table decoration in France is often elegant and I didn’t miss the opportunity to take a picture.
 The first photo is from Marseille, France.
 I needed wifi and as a result, I ended up with a beautiful coffee.
 This is not a hack but most restaurants give wifi password after buying a coffee.
 Some cafeteria change password every week.

 The second picture is from Deauville, in the Normandy region of France.
-This place is for the wealthy and horse lovers.
+This place is for the wealthy and also for the race course lovers.
 Deauville is known for its horse culture internationally, it also has famous tracks, Yearling sales, and its multiple groups one annual races.
 There are two famous tracks and they are, Deauville la Touques and Clairefontaine.
 The Deauville American Film Festival takes place here and it is a yearly film festival devoted to American cinema, annually taking place since 1975.
 I had a coffee sitting in front of the horse riding farm.
-I wanna do it one day.
+I wanna do it once again some day.

 The third picture is from Cassis in Southern France.
-It is a small attractive town and no tour buses were allowed to enter and hence we took a road train to enter the town.
+It is a small attractive town and no tour buses were allowed to enter this town.
+Therefore we took a road train to enter the town after the tour bus was parked in a designated parking area.
 It is very beautiful and perfect to enjoy the summer in France.
 I walked around the town and made beautiful pictures.
-My day was not complete and ended up drinking hot chocolate.
+My day was not complete before drinking something hot and I ended up drinking hot chocolate.
 It was very delicious.

 On my very first day in the city of Doha in Qatar.
 I took a walk around and I met two locals.
 I greeted them nicely and they asked me if I would like to join them.
 I sat gladly and in return, I asked if I can take photos of them.
 They agreed and I made a couple of photos.
 I immediately transferred the photos from the camera to my iPhone and sent it to them via Airdrop.
 They were very happy with the photos and asked me if I wish to eat or drink.
 I saw the menu and I ordered something I had never before.
 It was “Coffee with nuts“, absolutely delicious.
 After a while, those two guys had to leave and we said goodbye with a selfie.
 I continued drinking my coffee and since it was hot, I decided to take it with me and continue my walk.
 Before leaving I called the waiter and asked for the bill.
 He said it is already paid and I was surprised.
 What a wonderful experience in Qatar.